ramelmirza/trading-bot/README.md

   - Date of Last Update
 <br>

-Currently creating buy/sell programs <br>
+- Currently creating buy/sell programs <br>
-Will implement it into an NLP Chatbot
+- Implementing it into an NLP chatbot